roh963/react/README.md

-# lesrn react  step by step mastery
+# learn react mastery the react  step by step